 Stock Ownership.
-Under the Cardinal Health Guidelines for Share Ownership adopted by the Board of Directors, each executive officer and non-management Director must accumulate and then hold the following dollar values of Company shares: six times base salary for the Chief Executive Officer; four times base salary for Segment Chief Executive Officers and the Chief Financial Officer; three times base salary for other executive officers; and five times the annual cash retainer for non-management Directors.
+Under the Cardinal Health Guidelines for Share Ownership adopted by the Board of directors, each executive officer and non-management director must accumulate and then hold the following dollar values of Company shares: six times base salary for the Chief Executive Officer; four times base salary for Segment Chief Executive Officers and the Chief Financial Officer; three times base salary for other executive officers; and five times the annual cash retainer for non-management directors.

 Ethics and Compliance.
 The Company maintains an ethics and compliance program that is designed to be effective in the context of the Company's business and operations, including but not limited to appropriate standards of business conduct and ethics.
-The Board shall be briefed upon and be provided information so that it may remain knowledgeable about the content and operation of the ethics and compliance program and shall exercise appropriate oversight with respect to the implementation and effectiveness of the compliance and ethics program.
-The Audit Committee oversees compliance with standards of business conduct and ethics for the Company's employees, including its executive officers, and Directors.
+The Board has formed a Risk Oversight Committee to assist the Board in monitoring risks associated with the Company's operations, including risks associated with ethical, quality, and legal and regulatory compliance matters.
+The Board shall be briefed upon and be provided information so that it may remain knowledgeable about these risks and the content and operation of the ethics and compliance program.
+The Risk Oversight Committee oversees compliance with standards of business conduct and ethics for the Company's employees, including its executive officers, and directors.
 The full text of the standards is posted on the Company's website.
-The Company will disclose on its website future amendments to or waivers from the standards for its executive officers and Directors promptly upon any such amendment or waiver.
-Any waiver from its standards for Directors or executive officers must be approved by the Audit Committee of the Board of Directors.
+The Company will disclose on its website future amendments to or waivers from the standards for its executive officers and directors promptly upon any such amendment or waiver.
+Any waiver from its standards for directors or executive officers must be approved by the Risk Oversight Committee of the Board of Directors.